mitchdavenport88/VisitJQ/README.md

 * [Bootstrap 5.](https://getbootstrap.com/) Grid layout, responsive design and basic styling.
 * [Favicon.io.](https://favicon.io/) Created favicon's, which are visible in browser tabs and the bookmarks bar.
 * [Font Awesome.](https://fontawesome.com/) Adds icons throughout the site to increase UX.
-* [Google Maps JavaScript API.](https://developers.google.com/maps/documentation/javascript/overview) API used to render a google map on my site.
-I used built in features such as markers and infowindows to provide additional information.
+* [Google Maps JavaScript API.](https://developers.google.com/maps/documentation/javascript/overview) API used to render a Google map on my site.
+I used built in features such as markers and info windows to provide additional information.
 * [Custom map markers.](https://mapicons.mapsmarker.com/) Used to generate and download custom map markers that match the sites aesthetic.
-* [Email.JS.](https://www.emailjs.com/) Connects the contact form to a email service.
+* [EmailJS.](https://www.emailjs.com/) Connects the contact form to an email service.
 EmailJS uses the data inputted into the form to generate and send an email using a combination of JavaScript and a custom template.
 * [W3schools](https://www.w3schools.com/) & [MDN.](https://developer.mozilla.org/en-US/) For general coding problem solving.
 * [TinyPNG.](https://tinypng.com/) Reduces file size of the image files used.
 * [Am I responsive?](http://ami.responsivedesign.is/) Gives a visual representation of how the website looks on different devices.
 Also used to produce the mock-up shown above.